Tax Questions & Tips

 1. You, your dependent, or a third party pay qualified education expenses for higher education.

-2. You, your dependent, or a third party pay the education expenses for an eligible student enrolled at an eligible educational institution.
+2. You, your dependent, or a third party pay the education expenses for an eligible student enrolled at an eligible institution.

 3. The eligible student is yourself, your spouse, or a dependent you listed on your tax return.